-Our 8 year old fridge died, so we spent a day at The Good Guys shopping for a new fridge and migrating whatever we could salvage from the old to the new.
+Our 8-year-old fridge died, so we spent a day at The Good Guys shopping for a new fridge and migrating whatever we could salvage from the old to the new.
 For a few weeks leading up to last week, I had been sourcing kitchen equipment to help speed the process.
 Everyone knows about my dear old oven that replaced an even older oven recently.
 Well other than baking, that oven really is good for nothing.
 So two portable Eurolab induction cookers are manning the makeshift kitchen in my photography studio.
-A bevy of induction enabled cookware keeps trickling in now and then through the front door in the daily mail.
+A bevvy of induction-enabled cookware keeps trickling in now and then through the front door in the daily mail.
 Nick and I have built several photography surfaces in the past two weeks.
 We also spent a day at Reverse Garbage (not much luck!) and Major & Tom where I rented almost half of the props and surfaces I would need for the shoot.
-That place is amazing and run smoothly by Georgie Williams.
-Must go again!

 We now have a neatly typed recipe list from big A3 pages of scribbles.
 That list although neatly typed, is anything but.
 It is filthy with sauce stains and oil splatters and more scribbling and striking out as I have been testing recipes and cooking up a storm.
 We also have a flat plan that tells us what goes on what page.
 We have 240 pages to fill up and right now the task seems utterly daunting.
 The designer and I have started collaborating and we have drawn up mood boards, visual references and colour palettes for the book.
 I really want to include some illustrations that are shaping up in my head.
 I just need more time to finish the writing and shooting to sit down and get dirty in Illustrator.
 Wish me luck!
-Follow my instagram feed to see pictures from the cookbook process that I am sharing daily under the hashtag #writingacookbook
+Follow my instagram feed to see pictures from the cookbook process.

 Amidst all this madness, I find that experimenting in the kitchen works as a salve when my head starts throbbing with all the stress and responsibility.
 Short and sweet fruitful experiments are a bonus.
 Like the idea of having an alternative hydration source to plain water or lemon water (which is my favourite!) throughout the day.
 An article in Bon Appetit spurred me to try making Tomato Water.
 It is gorgeous.
 For those of you in the northern hemisphere, tomatoes might still be in abundance.
 In the southern hemisphere, I have started seeing boxes and crates of red everywhere.
 Perfect time to make some tomato water and sip summer in a glass.
 Try it!